 17. Jungfrau region, Switzerland

-Located south of the Swiss capital city, Bern, the Jungfrau region is actually a smaller part of Bernese Oberland and it’s mostly known for its diverse landscape consisting of beautiful alpine lakes, snowcapped mountains, amazing hiking trails and fairytale small towns.
+Located south of the Swiss capital city, Bern, the Jungfrau region is actually a smaller part of Bernese Oberland and it’s mostly known for its diverse landscape consisting of beautiful alpine lakes, snowcapped mountains, amazing hiking trails, and fairytale small towns.

 Interlaken is one of the largest towns in the area, located between two amazing lakes: Lake Brienz and Lake Thun.
 You will find plenty of things to do around Interlaken, such as going on a boat tour or taking the cable car up to Harder Kulm.

-One of the main highlights of the region is Jungfraujoch, a 3,454 metres (11,330 ft) high mountain peak that was used as a filming location for one of the James Bond movies (On Her Majesty’s Secret Service).
+One of the main highlights of the region is Jungfraujoch, a 3,454 meters (11,330 ft) high mountain peak that was used as a filming location for one of the James Bond movies (On Her Majesty’s Secret Service).
 Although the view from the top is definitely fascinating, be prepared to pay big bucks for the experience as a return ticket starts from 195 CHF (220 USD).

 Grindelwald is another unmissable sight in the Jungfrau region.
 You can take a cable car up to Grindelwald-First from where you can enjoy a panoramic view of the nearby mountains.
 If you’re up for a little workout, you can do a 3 km (1.8 miles) hike to reach one of the most beautiful lakes in Switzerland, Bachalpsee.

 When in the Jungfrau region, you can’t miss the picturesque fairytale town of Lauterbrunnen.
-Set in the Lauterbrunnen Valley featuring rocky cliffs and beautiful waterfalls, Lauterbrunnen is one of the most beautiful dream destinations in the region and an absolute must visit on every Switzerland itinerary.
+Set in the Lauterbrunnen Valley featuring rocky cliffs and beautiful waterfalls, Lauterbrunnen is one of the most beautiful dream destinations in the region and an absolute must-visit on every Switzerland itinerary.

 18. Kuala Lumpur, Malaysia

 Kuala Lumpur, the capital city of Malaysia is definitely a place that needs to feature on every Southeast Asia bucket list.
-Majestic skyscrapers, historical landmarks, colonial architecture, luxurious shopping malls, beautiful parks, friendly locals and stylish cafes and restaurants – Kuala Lumpur really has it all.
+Majestic skyscrapers, historical landmarks, colonial architecture, luxurious shopping malls, beautiful parks, friendly locals, and stylish cafes and restaurants – Kuala Lumpur really has it all.

 While most tourists stick to the Golden Triangle – Kuala Lumpur’s main hub that comprises KLCC, Bukit Bintang, Chinatown – the city is actually pretty big and it offers numerous amazing sights to see.

-The Petronas Twin Towers dominate the city’s skyline and they are certainly one of the most well-known landmarks in Kuala Lumpur.
+The Petronas Twin Towers dominate the city’s skyline and they are certainly one of the most well-known landmarks and also one of the most Instagrammable places in Kuala Lumpur.
 The towers with their 452 meters (1,483 feet) height used to be the tallest twin towers in the world until 1996.

-Other great things to do in Kuala Lumpur include visiting the Perdana Botanical Gardens, taking a stroll in KLCC Park, getting lost in Chinatown, grabbing a meal on Jalan Alor and taking a day trip to the Cameron Highlands.
+Other great things to do in Kuala Lumpur include visiting the Perdana Botanical Gardens, taking a stroll in KLCC Park, getting lost in Chinatown, grabbing a meal on Jalan Alor, and taking a day trip to the Cameron Highlands.

 19. Mykonos, Greece

-Mykonos is mostly know for its vibrant nightlife and great bars so it’s undoubtedly a perfect destination for traveling with friends or as a couple, but it can be a great place for a family vacation as well thanks to its laidback vibes.
+Mykonos is mostly known for its vibrant nightlife and great bars so it’s undoubtedly a perfect destination for traveling with friends or as a couple, but it can be a great place for a family vacation as well thanks to its laidback vibes.

 Windmills are one of the icons of the island, you can find 5 of them lining up next to each other near Little Venice in Mykonos Town.
-It’s also one of the most popular sunset spots in Mykonos so it’s worth to go there in the evening to see the breathtaking sunset colors.
+It’s also one of the most popular sunset spots in Mykonos so it’s worth going there in the evening to see the breathtaking sunset colors.

 Spending 3 days in Mykonos is the perfect amount of time to see the highlights of the island but if you’re looking for a more relaxing holiday and planning to spend more time at the beaches, you can easily spend one week in Mykonos as well.

 20. Lake Bled, Slovenia

-The fairytale looking Lake Bled with its small island in the middle is undoubtedly one of the most beautiful dream destinations to visit in Europe.
+The fairytale-looking Lake Bled with its small island in the middle is undoubtedly one of the most beautiful dream destinations to visit in Europe.
 Surrounded by the snowcapped Julian Alps, the emerald-green Lake Bled is a perfect destination for a romantic getaway or a family vacation as well.

-Lake Bled is one of the most popular day trips from Ljubljana – the capital city of Slovenia – but since it offers countless of amazing activities, it’s best to spend at least 2 days at Lake Bled.
+Lake Bled is one of the most popular day trips from Ljubljana – the capital city of Slovenia – but since it offers countless amazing activities, it’s best to spend at least 2 days at Lake Bled.